 Most new home customers need to do a cost/benefit analysis when building a new home.
 This may be due to lot size constraints, budget considerations, or both.
 Below is a list of aspects to consider when tough decisions need to be made.
 We recommend that you:

 There are likely great reasons that you purchased your property.
-Reflect on these aspects and consider how the placement and orientation of your house can take advantage of them.
-Consider your house design and how it might provide access to views and connections outside.
+Reflect on these aspects and consider how the placement and orientation of your house can take advantage of those reasons.
+Consider your house design and how it might provide access to views and connections to the outdoors

 Do you love basking in sunshine, or would you prefer keeping cool in the shade?